Home Depot sales cool along with real estate market

 The current quarter was also nicked by a one-time charge or 16 cents per share.

-Revenue climbed to $26.49 billion, from $23.88 billion, helped by an extra week in the quarter that added approximately $1.7 billion in sales, but that too was short of forecasts.
+Revenue climbed to $26.49 billion, from $23.88 billion, with the extra week adding approximately $1.7 billion in sales.
+But that that too, was short of forecasts.

 Comparable-store sales are a key indicator of a retailer’s health because it excludes volatility from stores that were recently opened or closed.